Freight Shipping from Phoenix to Long Beach

 How much does it cost to ship freight from Phoenix to Long Beach?

-Full truckload (FTL) rates from Phoenix, AZ to Long Beach, CA currently range from $987-$1,216 for a standard dry van load over the 459-mile route.
+Full truckload (FTL) rates from Phoenix, AZ to Long Beach, CA currently range $987-$1,216 (roughly $2.18-$2.67 per mile over 459 miles).
 LTL shipments typically cost $452-$790 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Phoenix to Long Beach?

-Standard FTL transit from Phoenix to Long Beach is approximately 8 hrs by truck over 459 miles.
+Standard FTL transit from Phoenix to Long Beach is approximately 8 hrs by truck over 459 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Phoenix to Long Beach freight?